 - Arranged Marriage: To Ser Pate of the Blue Fork.
 Since Pate got himself killed fighting Gregor Clegane, she's made to marry Ser Lancel Lannister.

 - Babies Make Everything Better: Nope, no babies here.
 Nor has she ever been part of The Baby Trap.
-Given what her favourite pastime is, combined with other relatives' ease of getting pregnant, she's either a strong believer in her daily moon tea... or she's sterile.
+Given what her favourite pastime is, combined with other relatives' ease of getting pregnant, she's either a strong believer in her daily moon tea, her closest relatives are regularly dosing their reputational liability to minimise the fallout... or she's actually, by some freakishly low chance, sterile.

 - Butterface: Although she has an attractive body, her face displays the typical "Frey look".

 - The Ditz: She doesn't appear to be the smartest of girls when Jaime stays at Castle Darry, causing her mother to have to correct her grammar and getting the Smiling Knight's title wrong while she's attempting to seduce Jaime.